colevandersWands/fosdem-19/README.md

 general structure
-  what's a novice
+* what's a novice
-  what are the difficulties in learning/teaching them
+* what are the difficulties in learning/teaching them
-    per difficulty
+* per difficulty
-    - what's being done about this, how well it's working
+    * what's being done about this, how well it's working
-    - how JS can be used to address these things and these things can go for not-novices, bring them to nls
+    * how JS can be used to address these things
+* and these things can go for not-novices, bring them to nls

-main points
-  what is a novice programmer
-  there are recurring issues in teaching novice programmers
-    brittle understanding
-    syntactic-level problem solving strategies
-    failing to locate the source of bugs there are crucial implicit skills that are often overlooked you don't build professional skills by doing professional tasks here are some things often being done about that custom learning environments
-    friendly reactive feedback
-    ai-ly things
-  here are problems with those things
-    accessibility
-    teacher involvement in exercise creation
-    skill transfer outside learning environment
-    outcome-focused assignments
-  here's what can be done to fix this and how js & open js tools can help
-    learning to write code that provides it's own feedback code is content - devtool embedded lessons lends itself to worked examples
-    visual flexibility of JS & power of native devtools to write self-logging code
-      exercises & projects who's code doubles as a visual text expanding code gives
-      confidence manipulating and 'looking inside'
-      mentally breaking programs into tiny steps
-        case-by-case and, on a larger scale, approachablizing black boxes paired with logging or asserting
-        confidence in identifying the point of bugsource and many of these skills can help non-novices too

 a beginner language should ... (- Guzdial)
 1. Connect to what learners know